 Yeah, the graphics get very pixel-y up close, but it's a relatively admirable job, considering the hardware.
 Enemies can still be spotted from afar, which is very critical.
 The boss sprites are incredibly large, detailed and menacing!
 The game play is simply timeless.
 It's not just a mindless shoot 'em up.
 As mentioned earlier, strafing is easy to execute and crucial to gameplay success

 The music is catchy, "HALT!" will make you flinch in your seat on occasion and the large mazes are complex and well designed.
-The enemy AI is very solid to boot.
+The enemy AI is very strong to boot.
 Enemies follow unwillingly upon sight.
 Sometimes, baddies come from other rooms when they hear the crack of gunshot.
 Not all doors are soundproof!
-This lends the game a realistic feel and makes things a lot more interesting, as well as tense!
+This lends Wolfenstein a realistic feel and makes things much much more interesting, as well as tense!
 You never know when one innocent shot will lead to a summoning of the dead from many rooms over.
-You may hear doors opening in the far distance, and as the bad guys get closer and closer, the sound of the door opening gets louder and louder.
-You're LITERALLY being stalked throughout the mazes!
+You may hear doors opening in the far distance, and as the bad guys come closer and closer, the sound of the door opening gets louder and louder.
+You're quite LITERALLY being stalked throughout the mazes!
 And it's an absolute rush laying waste to 20 bad guys within the short span of 30 seconds!

-On a final note, see if you can locate the hidden warp to play the bonus level where MULTIPLE Hans Grösse's call home.
-It is quite the barn burner!
+On a final note... see if you can locate the hidden warp to play the bonus level where MULTIPLE Hans Grösse's call home.
+It's quite the barn burner!
 HINT: it's hidden somewhere in level 25